Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Carbonated Beverages

-Food Intolerances
+Food Sensitivities

 Lack of Physical Activity

-Foods That Can Trigger Gastric Issues
+Foods That May Trigger Gastric Discomfort

 Foods to Limit

-- Fried foods
+- Deep-fried foods

 - Processed snacks

-- Carbonated drinks
+- Carbonated beverages

 - Excess caffeine